-There is a net traded surplus forecast for the end of March 2016 of $\pounds(0.198)m$.
-This is unchanged from last reported and reflects latest trading figures.
+There is a net traded surplus forecast for the end of March 2016 of £(0.224)m, which is £(0.026)m higher than last reported based on latest trading figures.
 However, the service manages its costs and income over school terms and academic years rather than financial years and any surplus at the end of March is earmarked to continue the investment in the service.
 This is particularly to improve readiness for the new academic year in September 2016.